 - We provide quality and excellence in patient care and teaching

 - We provide state-of-the-art hospital facilities including a Resident Ambulatory Practice staffed by AU/UGA Medical Partnership faculty

 - We have dedicated inpatient teaching faculty including Hospitalists, Neurohospitalists, and Intensivists

 - We recognize residents as a part of the hospital team

 - We provide a rural healthcare experience that addresses both inpatient and outpatient aspects for resident physicians.

 - We offer diversity in our training opportunities including inpatient cardiology, ICU, and neurology months, as well as ambulatory rotations in geriatrics, endocrinology, rheumatology, adolescent health, primary care, and much more!

-The Internal Medicine Residency Program is led by Achilia Morrow, M.D., residency program director and her leadership team.
+The Internal Medicine Residency Program is led by interim director, Dr. Andrew Albritton.
 Together, the residency leaders ensure that residents receive the training and mentorship they need to become successful in their clinical and academic pursuits.

 Of our graduates, some have pursued fellowship training including Endocrinology, Pulmonary Critical Care, Sports Medicine, Hematology / Oncology, and Cardiology.
 Most have chosen to enter into general medicine careers as primary care physicians or hospitalists, or a combination of the two.
 While we are always excited to have our residents stay and serve the communities of Georgia, our residents have been competitive for positions across the nation after graduation.
 We are very proud of our graduates and the careers they have chosen.